Why is prompting hard? Understanding prompts on binary sequence predictors: RESULTS ON CIB-DGS

-We take four pairs of pretraining and task CIB-DGs, listed in \cref{tab:opt_prompt_summary}, covering discrete/continuous pretraining latent factors, and IMD/OOMD tasks.
-Using CIB-DGs, we can easily visualize the optimal prompts, and see how they vary as we sweep the prompt setups.
+We take four pairs of pretraining and task CIB-DGs ($p$ and $q$), listed in \cref{tab:opt_prompt_summary}; the motivation is to cover as many prompt setups as possible, including discrete/continuous pretraining $\tau$, and IMD/OOMD tasks, while being able to easily visualize the optimal prompts.
 For each pair, to find $s^*$, we sweep sequence length $T\in\{1,3,10,30,100\}$, and maximum prompt length $\Lmax\in\{5, 10, 15\}$; to find $\hat s$, we additionally sweep optimization datasets consisting of $N\in\{10^1,10^2,10^3,10^4\}$ sequences, and 7 predictor types (3 in main text).
-For the Bayes predictor, we draw $\DqN$ $10^3$ times with different seeds; for each neural predictor type, we pretrain 30 instances and find $\hat s$ on a sampled $\DqN$, both using different seeds.
-Pretraining log-losses in \cref{sec:additional_results} show that LSTM and (softmax) Transformer are near-optimal.
+For the Bayes predictor, we draw $\DqN$ $10^3$ times with different seeds; for each neural predictor type, we pretrain 30 instances to be near-optimal (\cref{fig:pretrain_kl} in \cref{sec:additional_results}) and find $\hat s$ for each on drawn $\DqN$.
+All neural predictors are trained using Jax/Haiku~\citep{jax2018github,deepmind2020jax,haiku2020github}, with parameters initialized by their default method, and optimized by Adam~\citep{kingma2015adam} with their default hyperparameters; see \cref{sec:compute} for detail.